guillaumebort/anormtyped-demo/README.md

 Nothing really fancy here, it's a very basic Play application.
 It doesn't even use the template engine to keep everything into a single file.

+The whole application code can be found in [Application.scala](https://github.com/guillaumebort/anormtyped-demo/blob/master/app/Application.scala).

 ## Meet the `TypedSQL` queries

 The interesting parts are the `TypedSQL` expressions that can be found at the top of the controller code (in `app/controllers/Application.scala`):